-Nore.-"No man can of himself cast out the evil throng that have taken possession of the heart.
+Note.-"No man can of himself cast out the evil throng that have taken possession of the heart.
 Only Christ can cleanse the soul temple.
-But He will not force an entrance. . . .
-His presence will cleanse and sanctify the soul, so that it may be a holy temple unto the Lord, and 'an habitation of God through the Spirit.""-The Desire of Ages, pages 161, 162.
+But He will not force an entrance. . .
+His presence will cleanse and sanctify the soul, so that it may be a holy temple unto the Lord, and 'an habitation of God through the Spirit."-The Desire of Ages, pages 161, 162.
 See also pages 171-176.

-4. What will be God's response?
+4. What did God promise to do for His people?
 Ezek.
-36:26; 11:19.
+36:26.

-Notes.-"The fountain of the heart must be purified before the streams can become pure."-The Desire of Ages, page 172.
+Note.-"The fountain of the heart must be purified before the streams can become pure."-The Desire of Ages, page 172.

-"When Christ is in the heart it will be so softened and subdued by love for God and man that fretting, faultfinding, and contention will not exist there.
-The religion of Christ in the heart will gain for its possessor a complete victory over those passions that are seeking for the mastery."-Testimonies, vol. 4, p.
+"When Christ is in the heart it will be so softened and subdued by love for God and men that fretting, faultfinding, and contention will not exist there.
+The religion of Christ in the heart will gain for its possessor a complete victory over those passions that are seeking for the mastery."- Testimonies, vol. 4, p.
 610.